conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 * Package *3d27635e4dd04a258d180fe03cfa07ae1186a828* for Debug

-These two Package ID's are calculated taking the set of settings, options and some information about the direct and transitive requirements (we will explain this later in the documentation) and calculating a hash with them.
+These two Package ID's are calculated taking the set of settings, options and some information about the requirements (we will explain this later in the documentation) and calculating a hash with them.
 So, for example, in this case they are the result of the information depicted in the diagram below.

 .. image:: /images/conan-package_id.png
    :width: 680 px